bigai-nlco/ReflectEvo/README.md

 python -m run.run_PEFT --dataset Logiqa --is_test True  --model_name your_model_path --model_config model_config
 ```

-`--is_test` is set to "True" for evaluation. `--model_config` is used to specify the two models used for reasoning and reflection after reflection learning.
+`--is_test` is set to "True" for evaluation. `--model_config` is used to specify the two models used for reasoning (Generator) and reflection after reflection learning (Reflector).

 ### Performance Evaluation